NoriginMedia/react-spatial-navigation/README.md

 ## Top level
 ### `initNavigation`: function
-Function that needs to called to enable Spatial Navigation system and bind key event listeners.
+Function that needs to be called to enable Spatial Navigation system and bind key event listeners.
 No arguments needed.

 ### `setKeyMap`: function